 We will not automatically add people to groups.
 If we have people looking to join a group, we will ask several groups if there is room.
 Your group will decide if you have room to add someone.

 What if the group isn’t meshing well?

 There is no ongoing commitment.
-After completing the six-week series, it would be great for the group to continue for a year but there is nothing wrong with multiplying the group to start two or three new groups.
+After completing the eight-week series, it would be great for the group to continue for a year but there is nothing wrong with multiplying the group to start two or three new groups.

 Is this simply a COVID-based initiative to help our members study together?